class calendar class menus our kitchen customer reviews general information cookbooks gift certificates aprons photos

 • 1/4 to 1/2 teaspoon chili flakes

-Place the chicken in a single layer in a large ovenproof dish.
+Place the chicken in a large ovenproof dish.
 Mix all the remaining ingredients together except the salt, and pour over the chicken.
 Allow the chicken to marinate for 24 to 72 hours, covered, in the refrigerator, turning once in a while.

 When you are ready to serve, preheat the oven to 450°.

-Season the chicken with the salt.
-Cover the chicken with aluminum foil and bake in the preheated oven for 35 minutes, basting every 5 minutes with the cooking juices.
-Uncover and cook 35 more minutes, basting every 5 minutes.
+Season the chicken all over with the salt.
+Place it breast side down in the roasting pan.
+Roast in the preheated oven for 45 minutes, basting every 10 minutes with the cooking juices.
+Turn the chicken over so the breast side faces up, and roast 35 more minutes, or until the chicken is a rich golden brown and cooked all the way through, basting every 10 minutes.
 Serve hot, spooning the cooking juices over the chicken.
 Serves 4

 Peperonata alla Romana